ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A PHILOSOPHIC .DARKEY. :
+A&#x27; newspaper correspondent from .the
+Cumberland river gives tlie following hu­
+morous account of a colloquy with a phil­
+osophic darkey, who had been present at
+tho battle of Fort Donelson;
 Observing him toasting his shins against
 the chimney, I broke in upon his profound
 meditations tints; .